-Vibration testing of the BAM system was performed at an external facility of CSL Belgium (see Figure 10); both BAM bars 1 and 2 were individually subjected to pre-defined sine and random vibration spectra derived from Soyuz launch loads.
-Before testing the BAM PFM, a mechanically representative structural model of BAM bar 1 was tested to demonstrate that models and prediction were within acceptable range, to exclude any risk of damage during the flight model testing.
+Vibration testing of the BAM system was performed at an external facility of CSL Belgium (see Figure 11); both BAM bars 1 and 2 were individually subjected to pre-defined sine and random vibration spectra derived from Soyuz launch loads.
+Before testing the BAM PFM, a mechanically representative Structural Model (SM) of BAM bar 1 was tested to demonstrate that models and prediction were within acceptable range, to exclude any risk of damage during the flight model testing.
 Testing is performed in each of the three perpendicular axes X, Y and Z; notching of the input spectra, where needed, was agreed prior to test and iteratively tuned with customer Astrium along the test.
-Following the vibration test campaign, the key performance parameters (pointing and beam tilt alignment stability and OPD) were measured again at TNO to demonstrate that the alignment did not change more than the predicted settling effects and that the performance requirements were still met.
+Following the vibration test campaign, the key performance parameters (pointing and beam tilt alignment stability and OPD) were measured again at TNO, providing evidence that the alignment did not change more than the predicted settling effects and that the performance requirements are still met.

-Figure 10: Vibration testing of BAM PFM at CSL.
-Bar1 Z-axis vibration on slip table (left; Credits: TNO/Fred Kamphues) and bar2 X-axis vibration on head expander (cleanliness protective foil temporarily removed) (right; Credits: TNO/Jeroen Mekking)
+Figure 11: Vibration testing at CSL (cleanliness protective foil temporarily removed).
+SM bar 1 Z-axis vibration on slip table (left) and PFM bar 2 X-axis vibration on head expander (right).
+Credits: TNO/Jeroen Mekking)

-Thermal cycling of the BAM PFM bars was performed in the VCF Thermal Vacuum chamber of TNO (Figure 11, right); 4 thermal cycles, covering a temperature range from 323K to 100K, have been applied of which 1 cycle down to the minimum qualification temperature of 93K.
+Thermal cycling of the BAM PFM bars was performed in the VCF Thermal Vacuum chamber of TNO (Figure 12, right); 4 thermal cycles, covering a temperature range from 323K to 100K, have been applied of which 1 cycle down to the minimum qualification temperature of 93K.
 Performance measurements of the BAM system at operational conditions were accomplished at a temperature of 110K.